anirudhpillai16/What-s-Cooking-Kaggle/ReadMe.md

-## This is my Solution to Kaggle Problem What's cooking which also served as my Machine learning Project
+# This is my Solution to Kaggle Problem "What's cooking" which also served as my Machine learning Project

 I have tried following Algorithms to achieve good accuracy.